1. CV Examples

 Copied!

 A data analyst CV should include a balanced blend of hard skills and soft skills.
-That is, your strengths such as data cleaning, data visualisation, and machine learning should be supported by attributes such as strong attention to detail and problem-solving skills, to name but a few.
+That is, your strengths such as data mining, data visualisation, and machine learning should be supported by attributes such as strong attention to detail and problem-solving skills, to name but a few.

 • Data Analysis